darlanmendonca/rest-styleguide/README.md

 So this repo is made it to join developers, from different skills and languages, to try:

-- simplify the understanding of an restful api
+- simplify the understanding of an rest api
 - define a styleguide
 - show practical examples of real use and code implementation